 I look at yoga as journey to be approached in joyful way.
-I like to teach in light-hearted style.
 My approach is an eclectic blend of hatha yoga influenced by a variety of styles and teachers.
 I love the people drawn to yoga.
 Sharing and experiencing the transforming effects of yoga asanas (postures), with others provides the motivation for my teaching and continued study.

 I love introducing yoga to new students and sharing the journey of continuing students as we discover the benefits for each individual.
 I continue to devote myself to the study of yoga, both physical and spiritual, by attending workshops and teacher trainings and deepening my personal practice.

 I began teaching in 2002 and started the yoga program at McAllister Center in 2004.
 Currently I am teaching at The Morton Community Center, The McAllister Center, Cook Biomedical, and volunteer at the Hanna Center After School Program.

-I have earned certification as a Certified Yoga Teacher through the Living Yoga Program.
-This is a 200 hour teacher training program.
-This program has helped to shape my philosophy and style of teaching and has exposed me to many styles of yoga.
-It also has given me an in-depth knowledge of the technical aspects of yoga and it’s physical benefits.
-During the program, I met some great people who share my love of yoga!
-Through the Living Yoga Program network, I now have the experience of a whole yoga community at my fingertips.
+I earned my 200 hour Yoga Teacher Certification through LYP- Living Yoga Program in Austin, TX.
+It has helped to shape my philosophy and style of teaching and has exposed me to many styles of yoga.
+It also has given me an in-depth knowledge of the technical aspects of yoga and its physical benefits.
+Through the LYP Network, I have the experience of a wonderful yoga community at my fingertips.

 Whether you take classes with me or anyone else, I would encourage you to develop the practice of yoga in your daily life.
-I am convinced of the positive spiritual and physical benefits of yoga.
 Yoga has enriched my life beyond expectations and can do the same for you.